Ultimate-Mods/TE2UMM/README.md

 Mod menu created modifying Assembly-CSharp.dll using DNSpy.

-This mod menu should only be used in single-player.
+This mod menu **should only** be used in single-player.

 This DLL is completly safe, you can grab the source code using DNSpy.

-This mod menu only works in Local or Only if you are the Host.
+This mod menu only works in Local/SinglePlayer or **only** if you are the Host.

 # TO DO LIST